Yoshi275/react-native-1-albums/README.md

 A quick project on learning to use react native by creating an albums application.

-Tech utilised and concepts hopefully grasped:
+## Tech utilised:
-React Native (well, duh)
+* React Native (well, duh)
-React
+* React

+## Concepts hopefully grasped:
-Functional Components vs Class-Based Components Component Styling
+* Functional Components vs Class-Based Components
+* Component Styling
-Using Props to pass info from parent to child Lifecycle hooks (componentDidMount)
+* Using Props to pass info from parent to child
+* Lifecycle hooks (componentDidMount)
-Axios server requests, setStates and promises
+* Axios server requests, setStates and promises